dmgatti/SingleCellRNAseq/_episodes/06-Biology-Driven-Analyses.md

 <img src="../fig/rmd-06-cd79a_fp-1.png" alt="plot of chunk cd79a_fp" width="504" style="display: block; margin: auto;" />

 Interesting.
-Clusters 13 and 21 are right next to each other.
+Clusters 13 and 21 are near each other.
 Recall that we saw that cluster 13 cells are largely derived from a single mouse.
 Looking at cluster 21: